syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Control-Overview.md

 title: Control Overview
 description: Control Overview
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---

-## Control Overview
+# Control Overview

 The various sections of GroupBar and their description are given below.